Jo Ann Hardesty: Personal life

-Hardesty was married to Skip Elliot Bowman in 2001.
+Hardesty was married to Skip Elliott Bowman in 1995; they divorced in 2008.
 By 2014, she was married to Roger Hardesty.

 In November 2020, Hardesty called 9-1-1 during a dispute with a Lyft driver.
 The driver had refused to roll up a window, citing Lyft's pandemic air circulation recommendations.
-Hardesty was picked up from Ilani Casino Resort, and was about to be unexpectedly dropped off at a closing filling station along I-5 when she called 911 to report safety concerns about being about to be left alone on the side of the road in the dark, telling the dispatcher, "Well, I’ve got a Lyft driver that decided he would just drop me off at a filling station.
-Well, I’m not getting out of the car, in the dark, at a filling station, not happening - all because I asked him to put the window up.
-I’m not leaving."
+Hardesty was picked up from Ilani Casino Resort, and was about to be unexpectedly dropped off at a closing filling station along I-5 when she called 911 to report safety concerns about being about to be left alone on the side of the road in the dark, telling the dispatcher, "Well, I've got a Lyft driver that decided he would just drop me off at a filling station.
+Well, I'm not getting out of the car, in the dark, at a filling station, not happening - all because I asked him to put the window up.
+I'm not leaving."
 The event drew national attention.

 Hardesty was erroneously accused of a hit and run in 2021.
 An internal investigation at the Portland Police Bureau found that there was no evidence behind the claims, and that the report claiming the incident was fabricated and disseminated to news outlets by three PPB officers, one of whom was acting as union president at the time.
 Hardesty has since filed a $3 million lawsuit against the Portland Police Association.
 The Portland Police Bureau confirmed in a letter to Hardesty that the officers' actions were an act of retaliation.
 Additionally, as a result of an internal affairs investigation, two of the officers involved received formal disciplinary action, and the former union president was fired by Portland Mayor Ted Wheeler.

-In March 2022, Hardesty failed to appear in Multnomah County Circuit Court relating to $16,000 in unpaid credit card debt she had accumulated.
-The debt was accumulated between two credit card accounts through the Bank of America.
+In March 2022, Hardesty was issued a judgment for $16,000 after failing to appear in court on the matter of unpaid credit card debt she had accumulated.
+The debt was accumulated between two credit card accounts.
 The judge ordered her to pay the full amount.
 Hardesty resolved a case with an unknown creditor for $4,400 in unpaid debt in the past.

+In September 2023, Hardesty settled with the Portland Police Union with Hardesty receiving $680,000 over the claim two police officers who leaked information implicating Hardesty as a hit and run suspect.
+The police union's insurance carrier decided to offer a settlement.